omomo-finance/omomo-protocol/product/interest_rate_model.md

 ## The utilization rate

-The interest rate in Nearlend is determined as a function of a metric known as the utilization rate.
+The interest rate in OMOMO is determined as a function of a metric known as the utilization rate.
 It signifies the percentage of money borrowed out of the total amount supplied.

 The utilization rate is calculated with the following formula: